 Hi there, friends!
-It’s Jennifer from The Chronicles of Home back with another sweet temptation for you.
-Have you ever had a “Take 5″ candy bar?
+It’s Jennifer from the IHN team, back with another sweet temptation for you.
+Have you ever had a “Take 5” candy bar?
 We don’t eat much in the way of candy bars in my house but every year at Halloween I may dip my hand into our candy bowl once or twice.
 Or seventeen times.
 But who’s counting?

 I’d gotten a medley bag this past year and one of the varieties in there was the Take 5 bar.
 Wow.
 Kind of blew my mind with how delicious it was.
 The 5 in the Take 5 bar are chocolate, peanuts, peanut butter, caramel, and salted pretzels.
 It sounds at once like utter gluttony and utter sweet-salty wonderfulness, doesn’t it?

 When my husband’s birthday rolled around a few weeks ago and I set out to make his annual ice cream cake, I was brainstorming ideas when my mind wandered to that delicious Take 5 bar.
 Couldn’t tell you why, but it did.
 And that was my “ah-ha!” moment.